yaqoubhassan/fullstack-pet-shop-task/README.md

     ```
 For the frontend application, copy the url generated from `php artisan serve` command and paste it in a browser.

+For the login, I only implemented the admin login endpoint.
+So to test that functionality, kindly login with The Pet shop API's default admin credentials (`email: admin@buckhill.co.uk` and `password: admin`).

+After login (as admin), you can navigate to `Customers` on the side menu to see the implementation of customer listings (user lising endpoint)

 ## API docs
 To access and test the API endpoints, paste this url in the browser `{{ baseurl }}/api/documentation`